 In addition to Giussani’s encounter on the train, I was profoundly moved by several other encounters that Giussani had in his first few weeks of teaching high school.
 Those incidents were examples of living what one believes, of preaching the gospel always--a powerful witness.
 In the interests of brevity, I won’t describe those additional encounters, but I will at least list them: (1) the encounter with the student named Claudio Pavesi in his very first class at the high school, over faith vs reason (2) the encounter with the students on the street who were wearing Catholic Action logos, (3) observing the groups of students gathered under the school stairways, passionately discussing Communism, and (4) the school assembly where students debated the politics of Communism and Monarchical-Fascism.
-Incidentally, in each of these incidents, there is no doubt that Fr.
+(Incidentally, in each of these incidents, Fr.
 Joyce would have responded in exactly the same way as Fr.
-Giussani.
+Giussani.)

-A few months after my encounter with C&L, I attended a seminar on Giussani's book, The Religious Sense.
-The seminar leader, Christopher Bacich, talked boldly and forthrightly about using experience to grow as a Christian, and I was completely flabbergasted.
-To me, experience meant experimentation and that was absolutely, completely forbidden (the spector of rebellion, sex, drugs, radicalism, and violence!),
+A few months after my encounter with C/L, I attended a seminar in Manhattan on Giussani's seminal book, The Religious Sense.
+The seminar leader, Christopher Bacich, talked boldly and forthrightly about using experience to grow as a Christian, and I was flabbergasted.
+To me, experience meant experimentation and that was forbidden--the spector of rebellion, sex, drugs, radicalism, and violence!,